CLCStriders/striders/pages/records.md

 - the venue
 - the age group or date of birth
 - a link to the published results
-- a link to proof of the course measurement (multi-terrain only)

 **Note:** records are only shown for the age groups for which a time has been set.
 If an age group is missing it means no records has been set; if it's your age group, set a time and claim the record.